Skip to main content

 Graphics Drawing Tablet, UGEE M708 10 x 6 inch Large Drawing Tablet with 8 Hot Keys, Passive Stylus of 8192 Levels Pressure, UGEE M708 Graphics Tablet for Paint, Design, Art Creation Sketch Black

-• UNIVERSAL COMPATIBILITY: WORKS WITH MULTIPLE SYSTEMS AND TOP SOFTWARE SEAMLESSLY.
+• UNIVERSAL COMPATIBILITY: WORKS SEAMLESSLY WITH MAJOR OS AND DESIGN SOFTWARE.

 BUY & SAVE